emer-keeling/UndergraduateProjects/README.md

 # UndergraduateProjects
-A variety of projects from my undergraduate degree in theoretical physics.
+A variety of projects from my undergraduate degree in theoretical physics, from lab reports to numerical simulations.